Intellectual property protection of video games: Patents

 Patents are frequently used to protect hardware consoles from cloning.
 Though patents do not cover elements like the form and shape of a console, they can be used to protect the internal hardware and electronic components, as Magnavox had used at the onset of the arcade game and home console clones.
 Notably, many of the patents for the Famicom and NES expired in 2003 and 2005, respectively, leading to additional grey market hardware clones within a short time.
 However, Nintendo had built other intellectual property protection into their system, specifically the 10NES lock-out system, covered by copyright law, that would allow only authorized games to be played on their hardware.

 Less frequently, patents have been used to protect video game software elements.
 Notably, Sega had filed a 1998 United States patent for the gameplay concepts in Crazy Taxi.
 The company subsequently sued Fox Interactive for patent infringement over their title The Simpsons: Road Rage, citing that the latter game was developed to "deliberately copy and imitate" the Crazy Taxi game.
 The case was ultimately settled out of court.
 Other known examples of gameplay patents include those for minigames on loading screens filed by Namco, the dialog choice wheel used in Mass Effect games by Bioware, the katamari of the Katamari Damacy games from Bandai Namco, and the Nemesis system from Middle-earth: Shadow of Mordor by Warner Bros.
 Interactive Entertainment.
+Nintendo and The Pokemon Company have filed a patent infringement lawsuit against Pocketpair, the developers of Palworld, accusing the company of violating their patents related to monster-catching games.